-Patients with disseminated CNS disease at diagnosis are at highest risk of disease relapse.
-[16-18] Ten percent to 40% of patients with medulloblastoma have CNS dissemination at diagnosis, with infants having the highest incidence and adolescents and adults having the lowest incidence.
+Patients with disseminated CNS disease at diagnosis are at highest risk of disease relapse.[17-19] Ten percent to 40% of patients with medulloblastoma have CNS dissemination at diagnosis.
+Infants have the highest incidence and adolescents and adults have the lowest incidence of CNS dissemination.

-Nonmedulloblastoma embryonal tumors and pineoblastomas may also be disseminated at the time of diagnosis, although the incidence of dissemination may be somewhat less than that of medulloblastomas, with dissemination at diagnosis being documented in approximately 10% to 20% of patients.[23,24] Patients with nonmedulloblastoma embryonal tumors and pineoblastomas who have disseminated disease at the time of diagnosis have a poor OS, with reported survival rates at 5 years ranging from 10% to 30%.[23-26]
+Nonmedulloblastoma embryonal tumors and pineoblastomas may also be disseminated at the time of diagnosis, although the incidence may be somewhat less than for medulloblastomas, with dissemination at diagnosis in approximately 10% to 20% of patients.[24,25] Patients with nonmedulloblastoma embryonal tumors and pineoblastomas who have disseminated disease at the time of diagnosis have a poor OS, with reported survival rates at 5 years ranging from 10% to 30%.[24-27,34]